-Since the inception of the LCAP, FKIH's LCAP has evolved to meet the requirements set forth by the state as well as effectively capture the changing academic program of Five Keys.
-As Five Keys has worked continually to improve our academic program and increase outcomes for all students the goals and metrics have been adjusted to math.
+Since the inception of the LCAP, FKIH's LCAP has been adjusted to meet the requirements set forth by the state as well as effectively capture the evolving and improving academic program of Five Keys.
+As Five Keys has worked continually to improve the academic program resulting in more academically focused outcomes for all students the goals and metrics have been adjusted to reflect these changes.

-For the 2019-20 LCAP we modified and simplified our goals to be more academically focused.
-These are the goals we will be moving forwards with for the foreseeable future.
+Beginning with the 2019-20 LCAP, the goals were modified to be more academically focused.
+These are the goals we will use to carry us through the next three years.